VISITING ELEPHANT ROCKS AND GREENS POOL IN WA

-Elephant Rocks are located in Williams Bay National Park just a short drive from Denmark in the south of WA, which makes a base for exploring the Rainbow Coast.
+Elephant Rocks are in Williams Bay National Park just a short drive from Denmark in the south of WA, which makes a base for exploring the Rainbow Coast.

 Related: National Parks in Australia

-You can view the “elephants” from the track and it’s a great view, even in less than stellar weather at the end of a very wet day.
+You can view the “elephants” from the track and it’s a magnificent view, even in less than stellar weather at the end of a very wet day.

 The cove was almost empty thanks to the weather and honestly, that feels like a win because being among just a couple of people here made it feel even more special.

 Local legend says that Elephant Cove was a popular birthing place for indigenous women and I certainly sensed some sort of emotional pull here, it felt like a special place and was hard to tear ourselves away.